Educational stage: Hong Kong

 The Hong Kong system was based on the United Kingdom system, with zero to three optional years at kindergarten, six years of primary school (小學) and six years of secondary school (中學), followed by four years at university.
 Primary 1–6 (小一 – 小六) corresponds to Years 1–6 in the UK, and Forms 1 – 6 (中一 – 中六) correspond to Years 7–12.
 Usually students begin Primary 1 at age 5 or 6 and complete Form 6 at age 17 or 18.

 In Hong Kong, international schools follow the system of the country they are based upon, for example the English Schools Foundation uses the UK year system, and the French International School of Hong Kong uses the French école, collège, lycée system.
 Also, the English term form followed by the English number is common usage even in otherwise Cantonese conversations.

 Iceland

 India

-The central and most state boards uniformly follow the "10+2+3" pattern of education.
+The central and main state boards uniformly follow the "10+2+3" pattern of education.
 In this pattern, study of 10 years is done in schools and 2 years in Junior colleges, and then 3 years of graduation for a bachelor's degree.
 The first 10 years is further subdivided into 4 years of primary education, 6 years of High School followed by 2 years of Junior colleges.
 This pattern originated from the recommendation of the Education Commission of 1964–66.